Employing or working with obsessive persons can be challenging and rewarding.

 Therapy with people who have this disorder can sometimes be trying, since they can see the world in a very "all-or-nothing" manner.
 The client may be helped to see that instead of something being absolutely brilliant or utterly worthless, there are degrees or percentages of good.
 Something can be 70 or 90 percent well.
-Clinicians must be willing to undergo verbal attacks on their professionalism and knowledge, as such skepticism about a therapist's treatment approach from the client with this disorder can be expected.
+Clinicians must be willing to undergo verbal attacks on their professionalism and intellect, as such skepticism about a therapist's treatment approach from the client with this disorder can be expected.

 OCPD is diagnosed based on symptoms and personal history.
 As other medical conditions can mimic obsessive compulsive personality disorder, it is imperative to differentiate and rule out other causes, including:

 - antisocial personality disorder